stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

  - action=read to get the permissions giving the right to read

+ - type=MyType to get the permissions targeting entities matching the corresponding type (note: the field support complex entity type selection as defined in section 4.17 of the specification)

 You can ask to retrieve the entity and the assignee information in the same request by adding `details=true` in the query parameters.
 In addition you can filter what property of the target entity you want to retrieve by adding `detailsPick=attr1`